Do you have sky-high ambition to be a commercial pilot?

 |Completion of WACE General or ATAR (Minimum C Grades) or equivalent||Completion of WACE General or ATAR or equivalent (minimum C Grades)||Certificate III|

+If seeking a student loan you must also demonstrate other minimum requirements that will be outlined at the session.
 Information relating to the dates and times of the pre-entry assessment and briefing sessions will be sent on application.

 Please note, SM TAFE reserves the right to reschedule or cancel course due to insufficient enrolments.
 Please refer to the enrolment terms and conditions for further information.